Updated: December 17, 2024

 Additionally, the 25 percent tax rate applies to long-term rental income for the entire year of 2023, as mandated by the Mais Habitação package enacted in October 2023.

 There are taxes you will need to pay at the time of purchase and taxes to pay annually.
 When buying property, you will need to pay the IMT (Property Transfer Tax) and Stamp Duty.
-The property taxes that you will need to make after the purchase include the Imposto Municipal sobre Imóveis (IMI) (annual Municipal Property Tax) and the AIMI Tax if the property that you are buying is valued over €600,001.
+The property taxes Portugal requires you to make after the purchase include the Imposto Municipal sobre Imóveis (IMI) (annual Municipal Property Tax) and the AIMI Tax (similar to a wealth tax) if the property that you are buying is valued over €600,001.

 There is a Capital Gains Tax, a property tax that you will need to take into consideration when selling property in Portugal.
 Your whole gain on the sale of a property in Portugal is subject to a Capital Gains Tax at a flat rate of 28 percent if you are a non-resident of Portugal.